turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

 ## Iteration 4 - Deleting Saved Posters

 - From the saved posters view, if a user double clicks a saved poster, it will be deleted
+  -  `onclick` functionality should not be used in any HTML code - all functionality should be through JavaScript.

 _Hint: How will you update the data model to achieve this?_